-Behavioral Health Services
+Mental Health and Recovery Services

-Behavioral Health Services (BHS) assists the community in accessing needed behavioral health services and understanding the delivery system across the continuum of care, including providing help to all age groups during behavioral health emergencies and assisting individuals in crisis.
+Mental Health and Recovery Services (MHRS) assists the community in accessing needed mental health and recovery services and understanding the delivery system across the continuum of care, including providing help to all age groups during behavioral health emergencies and assisting individuals in crisis.
 This work includes managing county-operated outpatient clinics and residential treatment options for constituents with serious mental illness and substance use disorder.
-BHS also provides intensive care in hospital and longterm care settings for constituents requiring psychiatric treatment in a secured setting.
+MHRS also provides intensive care in hospital and long-term care settings for constituents requiring psychiatric treatment in a secured setting.
 In addition, HCA coordinates housing options for constituents who need behavioral health care and are homeless or at risk of becoming homeless.
 This includes emergency housing, permanent supportive housing, and Residential Rehabilitation (also known as Board & Care).